NickCrew/nickferguson.dev/site/content/posts/better-git-log/index.md

 +++
 author = "Nick Ferguson"
-title = "Fancy Git Log"
-date = "2021-08-04T01:22:15-04:00"
-description = "Use Git aliases to create the fanciest of git logs" tags = ["git","linux","programming"]
+title = "Look cool with these sick Git configs" date = "2021-08-04T01:22:15-04:00" description = "Use Git aliases to create the fanciest of git logs" tags = ["git","linux","programming"]